Eugène Chigot: The Colonie artistique d'Étaples

 Following his pupillage in Paris, Chigot searched for an appropriate environment from where he could paint.
 Initially he travelled to the south of France and to Italy.
 At this stage in his career Chigot favoured ‘En plein air’ painting, a theory credited to Pierre-Henri de Valenciennes (1750–1819) that he expounded in a treatise entitled Reflections and Advice to a Student on Painting, Particularly on Landscape (1800) developing the concept of landscape portraiture by which the artist paints directly onto canvas in situ within the landscape.
 It enabled the artist to better capture the changing details of weather and light.

 Eugène Chigot began exhibiting at the Paris Salon in 1884 and would continue to do so until 1924.
 He was commended by the jury in 1885 for Portrait des Artistes Français, before winning a third class medal in 1887 for La pêche interrompre and a second-class medal in 1890 for the maritime painting Prière du soir.
 These successes came with a monetary award which funded a stay in Spain in 1887.
-He then joined his long-term friend Henri Le Sidaner at Étaples on the Opal Coast, south of Calais where they established an artists’ workshop and regular exhibitions that would eventually develop into a school of art, called the Villa des Roses. Étaples had a tradition of en plein air painting established by Charles-François Daubigny (1817–1878), who retreated there from the outbreak of the Paris Commune in 1871 and of the local Deauville painter Eugène Boudin (1824–1898), a leading post impressionist.
+He then joined his long-term friend Henri Le Sidaner at Étaples on the Opal Coast, south of Calais where they established an artists’ workshop and regular exhibitions that would eventually develop into a school of art, called the Villa des Roses. Étaples had a tradition of en plein air painting established by Charles-François Daubigny (1817–1878), who retreated there from the outbreak of the Paris Commune in 1871, and by the local Deauville painter Eugène Boudin (1824–1898).
 In the period until the start of World War I in 1914 the area attracted numerous artists from abroad particularly the United States, Australia and the British Isles.